basho/basho_docs/content/riak/kv/2.1.4/using/cluster-operations/backing-up.md

 The basic process for getting a backup of Riak KV from a node is as follows:

-1. Stop the node with `riak stop`.
+1. Stop Riak KV with `riak stop`.
 2. Backup the appropriate data, ring, and configuration directories.
-3. Start the node.
+3. Start Riak KV.

 Downtime of a node can be significantly reduced by using an OS feature or filesystem that supports snapshotting.